Heydon/xiao/README.md

 ### The `<title>`

 It is recommended that the `<title>` value you supply is the name of the app.
-Xiao appends the label for the specific current route after a separator.
+Xiao appends the label for the current route after a separator.

 ```html
 <title>My App | Home</title>